Sanglorian/orcus/Orcus Monsters - current.md

 > **Immune:**&nbsp;fear, **Resist:**&nbsp;necrotic 10, **Vulnerable:**&nbsp;radiant 5
 >
 > ‡	**Bite** (standard, at-will) ● **Necrotic**
-> +10.0 vs AC; 1d6+4 necrotic damage, and the flying head makes a secondary attack on the same target.
+> +10 vs AC; 1d6+4 necrotic damage, and the flying head makes a secondary attack on the same target.
-> *Secondary Attack:* +8 vs Fortitude; the target loses the ability to heal hit points until the end of the encounter.
+> *Secondary Attack:* +8 vs Fortitude; the target loses the ability to heal hit points (save ends).
 > **Flyby Attack** (standard, refresh 5, 6)
 > The flying head flies up to 7 squares.
 At one point during the movement, they can make one basic melee attack.
 Moving away from the target of the attack does not provoke opportunity attacks.
 > ∢	**Horrifying Screech** (standard, encounter) ● **Fear**